 I lost the 10 pounds that have been plaguing me since Lucas’ birth.

-I got a new haircut that requires just a bit more attention each morning (although thankfully not a ton of time as long as I shower the night before).
+I got a new haircut style that requires just a bit more attention each morning (although thankfully not a ton of time as long as I shower the night before).

 I made hair, makeup and non-workout clothes a regular part of my morning routine.